It was only a matter of time until the new 3xx series cards would start getting leaked, we did some digging. Graphics Cards

-With Nvidia releasing their GTX 980 GPUs and absolutely stomping AMD’s flagship gpu in 4K applications, it was inevitable that AMD was working on a new chip to combat their problem at hand.
+With Nvidia releasing their GTX 980 GPUs and absolutely stomping AMD’s flagship gpu in 4K applications, it was inevitable that AMD were working on a new chip to combat their problem at hand.

 AMD R9 390x GPU Stats Leaked

-The R9 390X so far is rumoured to be running at a speed of 1000mhz(1ghz) with 4096 stream processors and 4GB of VRAM running at 1,250Mhz and scored an impressive 63.64GB/s putting it faster than 99.71% of the total results in the world…that’s pretty fast indeed.
+The R9 390X so far, is rumored to be running at a speed of 1000mhz(1ghz) with 4096 steam processors and 4GB of VRAM running at 1,250Mhz and scored an impressive 63.64GB/s putting it faster than 99.71% of the total results in the world…that’s pretty fast indeed.

 GPU Market Frog Leaped Again By AMD

-Just as Nvidia was starting to get comfortable with the crown, in classical PC technological style these leaks have undoubtedly shaken up Nvidia a lot, if the data is to be believed, it’s fair to say that crown is will be switching heads very shortly.
+Just as Nvidia were starting to get comfortable with the crown, in classical PC technological style these leaks have undoubtedly shaken up Nvidia a lot, if the data is to be believed, its fair to say that crown is will be switching heads very shortly.

 What do you think of these leaks?
 Do you think the results are artificially inflated to generate pre-release hype?
 Let us know in the comments